usethis::create_package("path/to/mypackage")32 Building packages

 32.1 Why packages

 A package is the unit of shareable, testable, documented R code.
-Scripts share poorly: they depend on source() calls, hardcoded paths, and the hope that someone has the right packages installed.
-Packages share well.
+Scripts depend on source() calls, hardcoded paths, and the hope that the right libraries happen to be installed; packages carry their dependencies, their documentation, and their tests as a single installable unit that either works or tells you exactly why it doesn’t.

 Even if you never publish to CRAN, a package gives you:

 In Chapter 7, you saw that functions are values.
-A package is a named collection of functions with metadata.
-The metadata is what makes the difference between “a folder of scripts” and “something someone else can install and use.”
+A package is a named collection of functions with metadata, and that metadata is what separates “a folder of scripts” from “something someone else can install and use.”
+The metadata has a specific shape, which raises an immediate question: what does it look like?

 If you have written the same function in three scripts, it belongs in a package.
 Packages are not just for CRAN.